-- embedded_sig Embedded signature to evaluate. - validation type Validation profile to use. - validation_context_kwargs Keyword args to instantiate certvalidator.
+- embedded_sig Embedded signature to evaluate. - validation_type Validation profile to use. - validation_context_kwargs Keyword args to instantiate certvalidator.
 ValidationContext objects needed over the course of the validation. - bootstrap_validation_context Validation context used to validate the current timestamp. - force_revinfo Require all certificates encountered to have some form of live revocation checking provisions. - diff_policy Policy to evaluate potential incremental updates that were appended to the signed revision of the document.
-Defaults to DEFAULT_DIFF_POLICY. - key_usage_settings A KeyUsageConstraints object specifying which key usage extensions must or must not be present in the signer's certificate. - skip_diff If True, skip the difference analysis step entirely.
+Defaults to DEFAULT_DIFF_POLICY.